-The resulting affected area per turbine is 1.5 ha.
+The resulting affected area per turbine is 0.99 ha.
 The calculation of the GWP LULUC effects are done based on (IPCC, 2019).
 The main assumptions for the calculations are:

-removed above-ground biomass and dead organic matter is considered, changes in soil organic carbon (SOC) stocks is not considered

-- classification for the vegetation area: Temperate, Europe, Steppe, <20 years (relevant for above-ground biomass as well as dead wood and carbon litter stocks, compare tables 2.2 and 4.12 from the 2019 + 2006 IPCC Guidelines) - ratio of additionally cleared vegetation for construction of artificial surfaces: 58% for constructing and enlarging streets, 10% for the rest of the artificial surface items - carbon content of biomass: 50%
+- Land use shares are used as given in the download source, as the satellite image matches the information - Removed above-ground biomass and dead organic matter is considered, changes in soil organic carbon (SOC) stocks is not considered - Classification for the vegetation area: Boreal, Coniferous, Europe, Primary(relevant for above-ground biomass as well as dead wood and carbon litter stocks, compare tables 2.2 and 4.12 from the 2019 IPCC Guidelines) - Ratio of additionally cleared vegetation for construction of artificial surfaces: 10% for all of the artificial surface items - All affected area which is not turned into artificial area will be reforested - 10% of reforested area has been removed from the calculation to allow for buffer zones around the installations which will be kept clear - Removed forests will not reach the same quality and amount of stored carbon in the course of the next 20 years (timeframe for LUC calculations) - Reforested area is treated as "transitional woodland" and is assigned a lower carbon content according to the IPCC values for above ground biomass - Carbon content of biomass (dry matter): 50%

-The resulting GWP LULUC effect is 158.2 t CO2 per ha which means 241.5 t CO2 per turbine.
+The resulting GWP LULUC effect is 273.23 t CO2 per ha which means 269.93 t CO2 per turbine.